 For many, Christmas is one of the most exciting times of the year with plenty to look forward to.
 However, for those living with dementia, the Christmas period can be a time of stress, worry and confusion.
 Christmas is busy and full of hustle and bustle for all of us, but for those living with dementia changes in environment, food and schedules along with an increase in visitors may be overwhelming.

 In order to ensure your loved one living with dementia experiences an enjoyable Christmas day, you may need to plan ahead.
-By making some small changes, such as the ones listed below, you can ensure everyone has a safe and fun Christmas day.
+By making some small changes, such as the ones listed below, you can ensure everyone has a calm and fun Christmas day.

 1. Create a ‘Quiet Room’